Madhyapur Thimi: Balkumari Temple

 The people of Kathmandu valley have been worshiping four Ganesh, four Kali, four Kumari, four Varahi, four Mahalaxmi and four Ganga.
-Among the four Kumaris, one is Balkumari of Thimi.
+Among the four Kumaris, one is Kolakhu (Balkumari) of Thimi.
 The temple of Balkumari is said to be about three hundred years old.
 Goddess Balkumari is regarded as the guardian deity of Thimi and she is the beloved goddess of Thimi.
 Ceremonial rituals in relation to important events of life including marriage, bratabanda etc. cannot be done without propitiating this deity.

 The present three storeyed temple of goddess Balkumari was built probably around the 17th century.
 This temple stands in the brick-paved rectangular courtyard with rest houses around it.
 There is a temple of lord Bhairab and some small shrines of different gods and goddess spread around the courtyard.